George Nanchoff: MISL

 In 1980, Nanchoff signed with the Phoenix Inferno of Major Indoor Soccer League.
 In 1982, the Inferno traded Nanchoff to the Cleveland Force midway through the season.
 Nanchoff remained with the Force until he retired from playing professionally in 1985.

-National and Olympic Teams
+International career

 Nanchoff earned ten caps, scoring one goal, with the U.S. national team between 1977 and 1979.
 His first cap came in a September 18, 1977, loss to Guatemala.
 On October 16, 1977, he scored his lone national team goal in a 2–1 victory over China.
 His last game came in a February 11, 1979, loss to the Soviet Union.

 In 1979, Nanchoff was also a critical part of the U.S. Olympic soccer team which qualified for the 1980 Summer Olympics to be held in Moscow.
 He led the team in scoring, but his and his teammates' hopes for success at the games were crushed when President Carter boycotted the games in protest of the Soviet Union's invasion of Afghanistan.